RaA-BLNET/Adafruit-Si4713-DynamicRDS/README.md

 info<br/>
 You can send any information with this command.
 That could be an announcement, the name of the currently running show or something else.<br/>

 Notice: The inputted text must be less than 100 characters.
-If you want to change that, edit it in line 395/396 amd 423/424 of the file "adaradio.ino".
+If you want to change that, edit it in line 395/396 and 423/424 of the file "adaradio.ino".
 Otherwise, strings will get corrupted.

 <hr>
 <a href="https://www.adafruit.com/product/1958"><img src="assets/board.jpg?raw=true" width="500px"></a>